facebookresearch/fairseq/examples/quant_noise/README.md

 # Training with Quantization Noise for Extreme Model Compression ({Fan*, Stock*} et al., 2019)
-This page contains information for how to train models with Quantization Noise.
+This page contains information for how to train and quantize models with Quantization Noise.

 Check out our blog post [here](link_to_blog_post) and read the paper [here](link_to_paper).

 Looking for pretrained models?
 They will be added shortly.
 Looking for code to train vision models?
 We are working on open sourcing our code as part of ClassyVision.
 Please check back.

-## Citation:
+## Citation
 To be added shortly

 ## Description and Example Usage

-Training a model with Quant-Noise improves the performance in subsequent inference-time quantization by training models to be robust.
+Training a model with Quant-Noise improves the performance in subsequent inference-time quantization by training models to be robust to quantization.
 This technique is useful for both scalar and vector quantization methods, as well as multiple domains.

 ### QuickStart